-I remember when I started learning sign language and wanted to train to become a qualified interpreter… everything seemed really simple!
-There was a determined training path you went through, one professional organisation in ASLI and one registration body in NRCPD.
+I remember when I started learning sign language and wanted to train to become a qualified interpreter.
+Everything seemed really simple!
+There was a pre-determined training path you followed, ASLI – one professional organisation and one registration body – NRCPD.

 It’s more to consider whether having this number of organisations for a very small profession is in fact diluting our message.
 And does it also dilute the campaign to continue improving the professional standards of interpreting and the service provision to our deaf community?

 We are all working toward the same goals.
 So, could it be time for a more collaborative approach between these individual parties?
 It’s certainly something that could be beneficial across our industry, as the more voices you bring together the more powerful a message.

 We have less and less time as professionals.
 Maintaining a level of CPD, and adhering to the additional things that we have to as sign language interpreters mean we need to be able to communicate efficiently and effectively amongst our profession.
 And this is very hard to do if we also need to share our voice across multiple organisations.

 And technology is an interesting one!
 In many ways it brings us more opportunities and enables us to connect on a much higher level.
 But conversely it also offers a level of disconnect because of the sheer volume of information we have access to, we simply cannot engage with everything.

 There are of course positive areas of crossover and ‘best practise’ benefits.
 Sharing ideas from one organisation to another so all can benefit is a good thing.
 There has to be room for partnerships, so that we are moving forward and not treading water.